Complex commercial deals are our core strength.

 Does CMHC insure commercial mortgages?+

-CMHC insures multi-family residential commercial mortgages through MLI Select and MLI Standard — 5+ unit purpose-built rental, including acquisition, refinance, and construction.
-CMHC does not insure retail, industrial, office, mixed-use commercial, or owner-occupied commercial.
-Those files are placed conventionally or through private capital.
+CMHC insures multi-family residential through MLI Select and MLI Standard — 5+ unit purpose-built rental (50+ units/beds for retirement homes), including acquisition, refinance, and construction.
+It does not insure standalone retail, industrial, office, or owner-occupied commercial.
+Mixed-use qualifies only where the non-residential space stays within 30% of both gross floor area and lending value.
+Files that don't qualify are placed conventionally or through private capital.

 What is an owner-occupied commercial mortgage?+